DIRECTV vs. Spectrum TV Review

 DIRECTV includes three sports channels (ESPN, ESPN2, and ESPN3) in its entry-level package, while Spectrum includes eight (including NBC Sports Network and Big Ten Network).

-Ultimately, we think DIRECTV is the stronger pick for the all-around sports fan, provided you value the extensive content and live games available through the ESPN Unlimited suite.
+Ultimately, we think DIRECTV is the stronger pick for the all-around sports fan, provided you value the extensive content and live games available through the ESPN suite.
 Spectrum is a good alternative if your viewing is focused purely on local regional sports networks (like Big Ten Network) that aren't available through ESPN's platform.

 Both have their ups and downs, and you can check out our reviews on DIRECTV and Spectrum to get an idea of which package is best for you.